telerik/kendo-ui-core/docs/web/grid/appearance.md

 ---
 title: Appearance
-page_title: Appearance of the Kendo UI Grid widget
+page_title: Appearance | Kendo UI Grid Widget
-description: This section will guide you how to control the Grid layout and appearance
+description: "Learn how to control the layout and appearance of the Kendo UI Grid widget."
+slug: appearance_kendoui_grid_widget
-position: 2
+position: 5
 ---

-# Grid Appearance
+# Appearance

+[Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) supports various options for you to apply to your project by setting its layout and appearance that best match your needs.

 ## Scrolling

-Grid scrolling is enabled by default (except for the [MVC wrapper](/aspnet-mvc/helpers/grid/configuration#scrolling), for historical reasons).

-Enabled scrolling does not guarantee that scrollbars will appear.
-This is because scrolling makes sense and works together with set dimensions.
+The scrolling functionality of the Grid is enabled by default.
+For historical reasons, however, the [Grid MVC wrapper](/aspnet-mvc/helpers/grid/configuration#scrolling) does not support it.

+Though the scrolling functionality is enabled, the scrollbars do not necessarily appear.
+The reason for this is that scrolling requires you to define some of the widget's dimensions:

 1. To achieve vertical scrolling, the Grid must have a set height.
 Otherwise, it will expand vertically to show all rows.
-1. To achieve horizontal scrolling, all columns must have explicit pixel widths and their sum must exceed the Grid width.
+1. To achieve horizontal scrolling, all columns must have explicit widths defined in pixels and their sum must exceed the width of the Grid.

-Scenarios 1. and 2. can be controlled independently.
+You can control vertical and horizontal scrolling independently.

-When enabled, scrolling causes the Grid to render **two** tables - one for the header area and one for the scrollable data area.
-This ensures that the header area is always visible during vertical Grid scrolling.
-The two tables may need to be taken into account when making some manual Javascript or CSS manipulations to the Grid tables.
+When scrolling is enabled, the Grid renders two tables - one for the header area and one for the scrollable data area.
+This ensures that the header area of the Grid is always visible during vertical scrolling.
+Take the two tables into account when you need to manually make Javascript or CSS updates to the Grid tables.

+###### Example

     <div class="k-widget k-grid">
         <div class="k-grid-header">